nhsuk/nhsapp-frontend/docs/components/card-links.md

 title: Card links
 ---

-Use card links to help users reach the next stage of their NHS App journey.
+<p class="nhsuk-body-l">Use card links to help users reach the next stage of their NHS App journey.</p>

 ## When to use